llm-operator/docs/docs/source/getting_started.rst

    helm repo update
    helm upgrade --install -n <namespace> --create-namespace llm-operator llm-operator/llm-operator -f <values.yaml>

+Once installation completes, you can interact with the API endpoint using the `OpenAI Python library <https://github.com/openai/openai-python>`_., running our CLI, or direclty hitting the endpoint.

 The next tutorial section goes through an example installation to a `Kind <https://kind.sigs.k8s.io/>`_ cluster running on an EC2 instance.